 If you live in a timezone or have a teaching schedule that makes attending synchronous Meetings impossible, or if you don’t want that level of support for your writing practice, Foundations of an Academic Writing Practice ($54 CDN p.a.) gives you access to the community and resources — everything except the live Meeting With Your Writing calls.

-You may also need to pay long-distance charges.
-The conference service provides local numbers in several countries (including several Canadian and European cities) as well as an option to connect through the website (Firefox or Chrome required for web-connect option).
-You will not be on the phone for the full 2-hour meeting.
-Each meeting will have less than 40 minutes actually on the phone (in 2 parts).
+There may be additional charges to join the conference calls, though the conference service provides local numbers in several countries (including several Canadian and European cities) as well as an option to connect through the website (Firefox or Chrome required for web-connect option).

 Note: If you’ve been a member of the Academic Writing Studio before, then click this link to log in and update your membership.
 (This form won’t work for